Ilovecheesepo/arccreate-archive/stat/README.md

 ![Chart of frequency against CC](./resources/Count%20vs%20CC.png)

-Note that I did not include a way to reverse the displayed chart constant to actual chart constant.
+Note that I did not include a way to infer the actual chart constant from the displayed chart constant.
 The 9.7 count is not a result of considering all 9+s without an explicit chart constant as 9.7.

 Honestly, this wasn't very surprising.